 I was born in Glasgow and grew up in Canada and England.
 I now divide my time between Brighton and Cambridge.
 I teach part-time in a Psychology Department, and have published research on political violence, persuasion, and verbal and non-verbal behaviour.
-Before becoming an academic, I ran a market stall on Portobello Road, and have worked as a tent-hand in a travelling circus, a butcher’s boy, a hotel porter, and in various jobs in the NHS and social services.
+Before this, I ran a market stall on Portobello Road, and have worked as a tent-hand in a travelling circus, a butcher’s boy, a hotel porter, and in various jobs in the NHS and social services.

 I write historical crime fiction.
 My first novel ‘Arrowood’ was published in 2017 by HQ (Harper Collins) in the UK/Ireland, Mira in North America, and Harper Collins in other European territories.
 The sequel ‘The Murder Pit’ was published in 2019, and ‘Arrowood and the Thames Corpses’ in 2020.

 I’m represented by Jo Unwin of JULA.